rust-lang/rfcs/active/0000-relative-use-mod-imports.md

 heirachical 'use' paths have their own problems.
 When moving sources up or down the directory tree, refactoring would still be needed; Rust supposedly already moved from relative to absolute.

-If this was to replace the existing use/mod behaviour, one might need references to a long string of ```use mod super::super::..::main``` statements to refer to symbols relative to the project root.
+If this was to replace the existing use/mod behaviour, one might need references to a long string of ```use mod super::super::super::...::main``` statements to refer to symbols relative to the project root.

 perhaps the tree flattening effect of explicit crate files which are them imported into a project root is desirable.
 (under this scheme, *every* source file that wants to refer to a particular crate conveiniently would have some ```use mod super::super..some_major_module_that_would_currently_be_a_crate```)